Unfortunate or Convenient? Contextualising China’s Covid-19 Border Restrictions

 Political trends, such as the Chinese Communist Party’s increasing focus on reducing ideological influence from overseas, tighter control over academic research, and the deterrence effect of the detention of foreign citizens as part of geopolitical disputes—most notably, the two Canadians, Michael Kovrig and Michael Spavor—could also reduce some forms of mobility for years to come.
 In a poll of China researchers earlier this year, 40 per cent said they do not plan to travel to China once restrictions are lifted (Jakes 2021).
 However, such highly unfortunate trends should not be conflated with the pandemic border restrictions.

 During the pandemic, long-term trends in rebalancing power relations between China and other parts of the world have been on full display.
 The Chinese state is focused on building state capacity for its purposes, while Chinese society is becoming less oriented—and sometimes more hostile—towards the West.
 Chinese demand, both domestic and from Chinese nationals abroad, will form the greatest impetus to reopen its borders—not that of foreign migrants or visitors.
 International visitors, especially those from the select group of Western countries that could previously count on low barriers, will have to readjust, while, as elsewhere, migrants can get painfully stuck between systems.
-At the same time, however, even the past few years have reminded us to what extent international mobility is an integral part of China’s development.
+At the same time, however, even the past few years remind us to what extent international mobility is an integral part of China’s development.
 That will not just go away.

 Featured Image: Forbidden Doors, @lutmans (CC), Flickr.com